-Basically, what I’m telling you is that the second I finished grad school and could actually choose what I read I went straight for Fifty Shades.
+Basically, I’m telling you that the second I finished grad school and could actually choose what I read, I went straight for Fifty Shades.
 I just can’t handle the freedom!
 Actually it was my second post-graduation read, the first being Just Kids by Patti Smith (see, I DO have taste!)
-Fifty was a culture shock to say the least.
-Welcome to the real world kid… it’s not the land of English Literature and feminist theory that you’ve been living in for the greater part of the last decade, it’s full of poorly written and overrated sex books.
+Fifty Shades was a culture shock to say the least.
+Welcome to the real world kid… it’s not the land of English Literature and feminist theory you’ve lived in for the greater part of the last decade, it’s full of poorly written and overrated sex books.
 It’s a world of typos and repetitive language and unbearably slow plot lines.
-You’ve now joined a growing cohort of readers with whom you can share blushing naughty giggles over titillating scenes.
-Earning three degrees has bestowed upon you the prospect of settling for a less than inspiring job (if you ever even find one) and the reality of reading printed drivel.
+You now join a growing cohort of readers with whom you can share blushing naughty giggles over titillating scenes.
+Earning three degrees bestowed upon you the prospect of settling for a less than inspiring job (if you ever even find one) and the reality of reading printed drivel.
 Now get to it!

 Whoa, is Fifty Shades teaching me life lessons before I even begin?
 You know Anastasia is a new grad too and she’s just looking for a great internship and a spicy love life… maybe we’re not so different after all!

 Turning to Chapter 1 I faced my next hurdle, struggling to read Fifty Shades unselfconsciously.
 This phase was two-pronged.
 I’d heard about women downloading the book to their e-readers, shamed to read it in public.
 Rather than be bothered by the possible perv factor I was far more concerned about being miss-categorized as an actual, uncritical reader.
 The world had to know my ulterior motive!
 No, no, I’m blogging about this silly thing.
 At first I constantly explained myself to people who saw me reading.
 But THEN, I actually became defiant about not explaining myself.
 As in, how dare you judge me as a person who would read this book seriously!
 I’m trying to not be a hypocrite you hater!
-Because I knew that some actually were judging me.
-It was evident with every whistled sigh of relief when I explained my project.
+Because I knew that some actually were judging me, this was evident in their whistled sighs of relief when I explained my project.
 I’ve experienced the other side now guys and it’s not so nice.

 I love a challenge and in its own way reading Fifty Shades was that for me.
 I read the whole thing, no skimming bullshit, not even through the chapters that dragged on so long that I longed for the days when novels gripped my attention so tightly I couldn’t bring myself to turn out the light at night.